dabhattimsft/WindowsML-Lab/README.md

 ## Step 5: Implement getting new EPs

 First, we have to use WinML to see if there are any new EPs, and download them if there are.
-Update `InitializeWinMLEPsAsync` to call `await catalog.EnsureAndRegisterAllAsync()`.
+Update `InitializeWinMLEPsAsync` to call `await catalog.EnsureAndRegisterCertifiedAsync()`.

 ```csharp
 public static async Task InitializeWinMLEPsAsync()